-- Master entry-level proficiencies in occupational therapy knowledge and practice skills with individuals of all ages. - Display professional behavior, cultural competence, ethical values, and a life-long commitment to maintaining currency with professional knowledge and practice.
+- Master entry-level proficiencies in occupational therapy knowledge and practice skills with individuals across the lifespan. - Display professional behavior, cultural competence, ethical values, and life-long commitment to the pursuit of current and evidence-based professional knowledge and practice.

-- Use a dynamic process of enquiry to guide evidence based clinical decisions to competently fulfill the responsibilities of the occupational therapist's role interprofessionally and within a complex and changing health care environment. - Demonstrate a commitment to advocate with professional colleagues for diverse populations of clients' access to health, educational, and rehabilitative services to enhance quality of life and community participation.
+- Use multiple resources to guide evidence-based clinical decisions to competently fulfill the responsibilities of an occupational therapist's role interprofessionally within complex and changing health care and community environments. - Demonstrate a commitment to advocate for diverse populations of clients relative to access to health, education, rehabilitation and habilitation services to enhance quality of life and social participation.